Untargeted Backdoor Attack against Object Detection: Introduction

 Currently, the most advanced object detectors were designed based on deep neural networks (DNNs) \cite{NIPS2015_14bfa6bb, Sun_2021_CVPR, 9710724}, whose training generally requires many resources.
 To alleviate the training burdens, researchers and developers usually exploit third-party resources (\eg, training samples or backbones) or even directly deploy the third-party model.
 One important question arises: \emph{Does the training opacity bring new threats into object detection?}

-In this paper, we reveal the vulnerability of object detection to \emph{backdoor attacks} caused by using third-party training samples or outsourced training \cite{goldblum2022dataset,li2022backdoor,tian2022comprehensive}.
-In general, backdoor attacks are a type of training-time threat to DNNs.
+In this paper, we reveal the vulnerability of object detection to backdoor attacks\footnote{There is a concurrent work \cite{chan2022baddet} also discussed the backdoor threats of object detection.
+However, we study a different problem in this paper.} caused by using third-party training samples or outsourced training \cite{goldblum2022dataset,li2022backdoor,tian2022comprehensive}.
+Different from adversarial attacks \cite{bai2020targeted,liu2022watermark,gu2022segpgd} that target the inference process, backdoor attacks are a type of training-time threat to DNNs.
 The adversaries intend to embed a hidden backdoor into the target model, based on which to maliciously manipulate its predictions by activating the backdoor with the adversary-specified trigger patterns.
 So far, existing methods \cite{8685687,9711191,zeng2021rethinking} are mostly designed for classification tasks and are targeted attacks, associated with a specific target label.
 Different from attacking a classifier, making an object escape detection is a more threatening objective.
-Accordingly, we study how to design the \emph{untargeted} backdoor attack to object detection so that the attacked DNNs behave normally on benign samples yet fails to detect objects containing trigger patterns.
+As such, we study how to design the \emph{untargeted} backdoor attack to object detection so that the attacked DNNs behave normally on benign samples yet fails to detect objects containing trigger patterns.

 In particular, we focus on the \emph{poison-only} attack setting, where backdoor adversaries can only modify a few training samples while having neither the information nor the ability to control other training components (\eg, training loss or model structure).
 It is the hardest attack setting having the most threat scenarios \cite{li2021hidden,zhang2022poison,li2022untargeted}.
 We propose a simple yet effective attack by removing the bounding boxes of a few randomly selected objects after adding pre-defined trigger patterns.
 Our attack is stealthy to bypass human inspection since it is common to miss marking some bounding boxes (especially when the image contains many objects).